 Hearing loss is a common issue with a range of differentials, both otological and non-otological.
 It is important to be able to assess and differentiate between conductive hearing loss, which is often due to relatively non-urgent causes (e.g. infection, wax impaction and foreign bodies), as opposed to sensorineural hearing loss, which can be due to more sinister or emergent causes (e.g. stroke, tumour, autoimmune disease).

-Case 1 – You are asked to review a 67 year old gentleman admitted with an infective exacerbation of COPD and numerous cardiovascular comorbidities who is reporting new right-sided hearing loss with associated tinnitus.
+You are asked to review a 67-year-old gentleman admitted with an infective exacerbation of COPD and numerous cardiovascular comorbidities.
+He is reporting new right-sided hearing loss with associated tinnitus.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.